jupyterlab-contrib/spellchecker/README.md

 ## Development

-For a development install (requires npm version 4 or later), do the following in the repository directory:
+For a development installation (requires npm version 4 or later), do the following in the repository directory:

 ```bash
 npm install